V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – luduku : nasty word, insult

-– lufimfiti : touch, caress
+– lufimfiti : laying on of hands, fondling, caress

-– lufingu : offense, insult
+– lufingu : offence, insult, abuse

 – lufinzuku / lufunzuku : anger